ppwatchic/URLBasic/WhatIsURL.md

   * Protocol identifier: For the URL http://example.com, the protocol identifier is http.

   * Resource name: For the URL http://example.com, the resource name is example.com.

+3. The resource name is the complete address to the resource.
+The format of the resource name depends entirely on the protocol used, but for many protocols, including HTTP, the resource name contains one or more of the following components:

+**Host Name**
+The name of the machine on which the resource lives.
+**Filename**
+The pathname to the file on the machine.
+**Port Number**
+The port number to which to connect (typically optional).
+**Reference**
+A reference to a named anchor within a resource that usually identifies a specific location within a file (typically optional).